-This chapter discusses options to improve transport services in rural and regional NSW by:
+This chapter discusses options to improve transport services in rural and regional NSW and makes recommendations in relation to:

-- Introducing competition in the delivery of services or bus contracts (section 6.2) - Reviewing the contracts between bus operators and TfNSW (section 6.3) - Enhancing the monitoring of operator performance (section 6.4), and - Facilitating innovation in payments, ticketing and customer interface (section 6.5).
+- introducing competition in the delivery of services or bus contracts - reviewing the contracts between bus operators and TfNSW - enhancing the monitoring of operator performance, and - facilitating innovation in payments, ticketing and customer interface.

-6.1 Our draft recommendations to improve transport services in rural and regional NSW
+6.1 Our recommendations to improve transport services in rural and regional NSW

-Draft Recommendations
+Recommendations

-- 6 Transport for NSW consider using a competitive tender process when establishing permanent on-demand services, open to both bus operators and appropriate non-bus operators, in order to facilitate competitive neutrality, innovative service offerings and competitive pricing (and subsidy) offerings. - 7 Transport for NSW consider using a competitive tender process when bus operator contracts are renewed, open to both bus operators and appropriate non-bus operators, given potential benefits in terms of innovation and cost efficiencies. - 8 Transport for NSW consider revising the contract arrangements with bus operators to make them more consistent with those in metro and outer metro areas, with a view to moving to gross cost contracts in the future (with an incentive for increased patronage), rather than net cost contracts. - 9 Transport for NSW review contract provisions with bus operators to ensure they promote efficient delivery of services for example that they reflect services that promote customer benefits (in terms of, eg, route and frequency); and that they encourage operators to provide these services in a cost effective way (eg, in terms of vehicle size, age, etc). - 10 Transport for NSW enhance its review of operator performance over the course of operator contracts, when contracts are renewed by developing additional indicators of comparative performance and publishing an annual review of bus operator performance for large and medium operators. - 11 Transport for NSW provide greater certainty to bus operators regarding coordination of electronic ticketing, customer interface and payment technologies which would provide a more seamless customer experience across the State.
+- 7 Transport for NSW consider using a competitive tender process when establishing permanent on-demand services, open to both bus operators and appropriate non-bus operators, in order to facilitate competitive neutrality, innovative service offerings and competitive pricing (and subsidy) offerings. - 8 Transport for NSW consider using a competitive tender process when bus operator contracts are renewed, open to both bus operators and appropriate non-bus operators, given potential benefits in terms of innovation and cost efficiencies. - 9 Transport for NSW consider revising the contract arrangements with bus operators to make them more consistent with those in metro and outer metro areas, with a view to moving to gross cost contracts in the future (with an incentive for increased patronage), rather than net cost contracts. - 10 Transport for NSW review contract provisions with bus operators to ensure they promote efficient delivery of services for example that they reflect services that promote customer benefits (in terms of, eg, route and frequency); and that they encourage operators to provide these services in a cost effective way (eg, in terms of vehicle size, age, etc). - 11 Transport for NSW enhance its review of operator performance over the course of operator contracts, when contracts are renewed by developing additional indicators of comparative performance and publishing an annual review of bus operator performance for large and medium operators.

+12 Transport for NSW provide greater certainty to bus operators regarding coordination of electronic ticketing, customer interface and payment technologies which would provide a more seamless customer experience across the State.